JamesMossman/Cloud-Security-Project/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the yml file to /etc/anisble/files.
+- Copy the install.yml file to /etc/anisble/files on your Jump Box Ansible container.
-- Update the yml file to include...
+- Update the yml file to 10.1.0.4 ansible_python_interpreter=/usr/bin/python
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to "Elk Server Public IP Address":5601/app/kiana to check that the installation worked as expected.

 _Answer the following questions to fill in the blanks:_
+- Which file is the playbook?
+	- The yamal or "yml" file
-- _Which file is the playbook?
-Where do you copy it?_
+ - Where do you copy it?
+    - The Ansible Container
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- Which file do you update to make Ansible run the playbook on a specific machine?
+The "hosts" file within the Ansible Container.
+- How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+    - Within the "hosts" file, make a new host range that only has the ELK server private IP listed.
+Then, within the yml file, specify which host range you would like the yml to excute on.
 - Which URL do you navigate to in order to check that the ELK server is running?
-"ELK server public IP":5601

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+"Elk Server Public IP Address":5601/app/kiana